 What is a Self-Service Analytics Tool and Why They Matter

 A self-service analytics tool is a platform that lets business users explore, analyze, and visualize data without technical expertise or constant IT support.
+Rather than waiting for data teams to build reports, your teams ask questions and get trusted answers independently.

 Your teams can enjoy the following benefits and more: